 Figure 2.
 Management guidelines for childhood screening for retinoblastoma.
 The presented schedules are general guidelines and reflect a schedule for examinations in which no lesions of concern are noted.
 It may be appropriate to examine some children more frequently.
 Decisions regarding examination method, examination under anesthesia (EUA) versus nonsedated examination in the office, are complex and best decided by the clinician in discussion with the patient's family.
 The preference of the majority of the clinical centers involved in the creation of this consensus statement is reflected, but individual centers may make policy decisions based on available resources and expert clinician preference.
 Examination under anesthesia will be strongly considered for any child who is unable to participate in an office examination sufficiently to allow thorough examination of the retina. *A minority of clinical centers also prefer EUA for high- and intermediate-risk children (calculated risk >1%) from birth to 8 weeks of age.
 Reprinted from Ophthalmology, Volume 125, Issue 3, Alison H. Skalet, Dan S. Gombos, Brenda L. Gallie, Jonathan W. Kim, Carol L. Shields, Brian P. Marr, Sharon E. Plon, Patricia Chévez-Barrios, Screening Children at Risk for Retinoblastoma: Consensus Report from the American Association of Ophthalmic Oncologists and Pathologists, Pages 453–458, Copyright (2018), with permission from Elsevier.

 It is common practice to use ophthalmic examinations to screen the parents and siblings of patients with retinoblastoma to exclude an unknown familial disease.
-Controversy exists regarding screening a child born to a parent who had unilateral retinoblastoma, but who has not had genetic testing.
-This debate underscores the importance of genetic testing.
-In the future, if all patients with retinoblastoma undergo genetic testing, the assessment of risk to their offspring can be determined rather than estimated.
+However, in the absence of genetic testing, the screening plan for a child with a biological parent who had unilateral retinoblastoma is not well defined.

 Age at presentation correlates with laterality; patients with bilateral disease present at a younger age, usually in the first 12 months of life.